Empty Homes Management Policy

 1.1 The policy sets out the objectives and principles for the re-letting of our homes.
 It deals with the re-letting process for existing homes (not the first letting of new homes) and it covers the period from the outgoing tenant giving notice to the new tenant moving in.

-1.2 The purpose of the policy is to set out principles for the services we provide to outgoing and incoming tenants, including the condition of the property for the incoming tenant; it does not determine how the incoming tenant is selected.
-Our lettings policy does this.
+1.2 The purpose of the policy is to set out principles for the services we provide to incoming tenants, including the condition of the property for the incoming tenant; it does not determine how the incoming tenant is selected, this is detailed in our lettings policy.

 1.3 The policy covers all tenures and all types of property which we let on periodic or fixed term tenancies.

-1.5 The Executive Director of Customer Experience has overall responsibility for the policy and its related procedures.
+1.5 The Chief Operating Officer has overall responsibility for the policy and its related procedures.

-1.6 The Director of Accounts & Lettings is accountable to the Executive for the lettings service and has operational responsibility for ensuring adherence to the policy and associated procedures, and for achieving the targets and objectives set out in the policy.
+1.6 The Director of Housing and Director of Property Maintenance are accountable to the Executive for the lettings service and have operational responsibility for ensuring adherence to the policy and associated procedures, and for achieving the targets and objectives set out in the policy.

 1.7 Lettings Negotiators are accountable for the entire process involved in letting an individual property in compliance with the Empty Homes management process.
 Lettings Co-ordinators and Property Team Leaders are responsible for supporting Negotiators in doing this and in achieving required standards.